pinax/pinax/docs/pinax_starter_projects.md

 We leverage `git` and branching to manage the hierarchy.

-Each project template will get a new branch and will branch from it's natural parent.
+Each project template will get a new branch and will branch from its natural parent.

 All starter projects share a common method for getting started.
-It involves created a virtualenv, installing Django, and running the `startproject` command with a url to the template, followed by a few commands within your new project.
+It involves creating a virtualenv, installing Django, and running the `startproject` command with a url to the template, followed by a few commands within your new project.

 ### Create a virtualenv